 Validation of the results submitted by re-running the respective algorithms on our evaluation servers

-Thirteen real datasets with complete gold reference tracking annotations available are selected for the primary track.
-These include eight 2D+t and five 3D+t datasets, the training sequences of which will also be complemented with gold and silver segmentation reference annotations.
-An ideal submission for the primary track then consists of a set of six results per dataset, being created using the same approach with parameters/models optimized/trained using one of the six following training data configurations: gold segmentation truth per dataset, silver segmentation truth per dataset, a mixture of gold and silver segmentation truths per dataset, gold segmentation truths across all the 13 datasets, silver segmentation truths across all the 13 datasets, and a mixture of gold and silver segmentation truths across all the 13 datasets.
-Other than these training data configurations cannot be exploited.
+Thirteen real datasets with complete gold reference tracking annotations available have been selected for the primary track.
+These include eight 2D+t and five 3D+t datasets, the training sequences of which have also been complemented with gold and silver segmentation reference annotations.
+An ideal submission for the primary track then consisted of a set of six results per dataset, being created using the same approach with parameters/models optimized/trained using one of the six following training data configurations: gold segmentation truth per dataset, silver segmentation truth per dataset, a mixture of gold and silver segmentation truths per dataset, gold segmentation truths across all the 13 datasets, silver segmentation truths across all the 13 datasets, and a mixture of gold and silver segmentation truths across all the 13 datasets.
+Other than these training data configurations could not be exploited.

-As of January 15th, 2020, the final qualification thresholds and the qualified methods are:
+As of January 15th, 2020, the final qualification thresholds and the qualified methods were:

 Dataset